ParhamGhafouri/EmailTools/README.md

 2. Extract the archive and run `EmailTools_Setup.exe`.
 3. Start Outlook.
 The **Email Tools** ribbon tab appears, and the attachment buttons are added to the Home tab.

+Already have Email Tools installed? **Do not uninstall it first.** Run the new installer over the existing version and setup upgrades it in place.
 Setup installs per-user, needs no administrator rights, and closes Outlook automatically if Outlook is running.
 To repair or remove Email Tools later, run `EmailTools_Setup.exe` again or uninstall it from **Settings → Apps**.

 > On first start, Smart Archive may do a short background tidy and the search index may begin building.
 Both run in small steps so Outlook remains usable.